ericchiang/blog/content/post/confidential-gpus.md

 The pitch generally looks like this: Companies are protective of their weights and their data.
 We should be able to train and/or run models on GPUs securely using attestation primitives.
 In the same way that we might store a private key in an HSM, surely we can design a similar construct for AI.
 ## On confidential compute
 “Confidential compute” encompasses a few different technologies.
-Trusted Execution Environments (TTEs), encrypted memory, and hardware attestation.
+Trusted Execution Environments (TEEs), encrypted memory, and hardware attestation.

 A TEE runs small bits of code without an OS, directly on the CPU, with the hardware verifying the executable against an allowed list of hashes for integrity.
 Skipping the OS provides an easy-to-attest link between the hardware and the code, but forgoes fancy programming features like threads.
 As such, TEEs are used for low-level credential managers like firmware Trusted Platform Modules (fTPMs), rather than a privileged space to run application logic.